Last Updated on March 30, 2023

 Ready to Visit (and Climb) Currituck Beach Lighthouse?

-We have a hard time thinking of a place with better views than Currituck Beach Lighthouse in Corolla.
+We have a hard time thinking of a place with better views than this corolla NC Lighthouse.
 Whether you come alone, with your family, or group tour, we think you’re going to love this place.

 You can even get married at Currituck Beach Lighthouse, so keep that in mind if you’re looking for a unique place to tie the knot.